Avanscoperta Retreat #2 – Open Space

 Therefore we needed to involve a new, external person to look after facilitating the conversations with a fresh perspective throughout the two days.

-The choice has been Davide “Folletto” Casali, a person we’ve been following for some time, and since the timing and occasion seemed just right, he took the lead… and we’ve been very happy with how things went start to finish! 🙂
+The choice has been Erin “Folletto” Casali, a person we’ve been following for some time, and since the timing and occasion seemed just right, she took the lead… and we’ve been very happy with how things went start to finish! 🙂

 Yeah cool… then what happened during the Retreat #2?